Policy Changes — Effective Immediately for Spring 2020 Housing

 If a weapon will be removed from campus permanently, the weapons agreement must be formally terminated.
 Unclaimed weapons left in lockers after the student has checked out of housing will be secured and disposed of appropriately.
 Weapons found in unauthorized locations on campus will be secured pending conduct proceedings.

 - Weapons must be registered with the department before they will be accepted into storage.
-All weapons must be approved by the Associate Director of Residence Life before being stored in Housing, approved weapons must be stored immediately in the secured weapons facility within a weapons locker, and the resident must provide his or her own key‐operated padlock.
+All weapons must be approved by the Director of Housing & Residence Life before being stored in Housing, approved weapons must be stored immediately in the secured weapons facility within a weapons locker, and the resident must provide his or her own key‐operated padlock.

 - Residents are allowed to store no more than five (5) total firearms or other weapons in storage lockers.